jax-ml/jax/jax/experimental/jax2tf/README.md

 that the performance characteristics of the code match those of the JAX source.
 For the `call_tf` direction, JIT compilation is an essential part of the implementation mechanism.
-Only TensorFlow functions that can be JIT-compiled can be called from JAX.
-Since the TensorFlow functions that are produced by `jax2tf.convert` can be JIT-compiled by design, we can round-trip from JAX to TensorFlow (e.g., a SavedModel) and back.
+Only TensorFlow functions that can be JIT-compiled can be called from JAX in a jit context.
+Since the TensorFlow functions that are produced by `jax2tf.convert` can be JIT-compiled by design, we can call them using `jax2tf.call_tf` thus achieving a round-trip from JAX to TensorFlow (e.g., a SavedModel) and back.

 We describe below some general concepts and capabilities, first for `jax2tf.convert` and [later](#calling-tensorflow-functions-from-jax)